dslab-epfl/svshi/svshi/documentation/documentation.md

 [^5]: https://www.smarthomeng.de

+[Fu et Al. (2021)](#32) work on _dSpace_, a programming framework for smart space applications, shares some similarities with SVSHI in being a platform that simplifies application development for smart infrastructures and that decouples software and hardware.
+Although, compared to SVSHI, _dSpace_ does not provide formal verification, is not applicable to KNX and automation policies are not written in Python.

 Research about KNX is rare and has been in decline in recent years.
 Even rarer is research involving KNX and formal verification; an exception is the paper by [Shehata and Al. (2007)](#19), who propose a way to deal with policies that can interact badly and induce unexpected behavior.
 Their solution is a run-time policy interaction management module for detecting and resolving interactions among user policies in KNX-based smart homes.
 It runs in the ETS software and is used at programming time.

 Another interesting work on the KNX standard was done by [Ruta et Al. (2011)](#20), who propose a modification of the KNX stack to add a micro layer for semantic and enable autonomous decisions by the devices rather than explicit user commands.

 Publications concerning formal verification in smart buildings are more common.
 [Sun et Al. (2017)](#21) present a lightweight rule verification and resolution framework for verifying the correctness of rules used by wireless sensor-actuator networks.
 It uses knowledge bases and anomaly detection.

 [Trimananda et Al. (2020)](#22) study conflicts between apps on Samsung SmartThings[^2], a platform for developing and deploying smart home IoT devices.
 Their findings suggest that the problem of conflicts between smart home apps is serious and can create potential safety risks.
 They also developed a conflict detection tool that uses model checking to automatically detect conflicts.

 [^2]: https://www.smartthings.com/